Scaling sales coaching

 In a challenging economy, we saw managers with upwards of 18 direct reports.
 Coaching each of them weekly became challenging.

-Positioning company as the category leader
+Becoming the coaching category leader

-Positioning company as the category leader
+Becoming the coaching category leader

 Ambition was founded on its gamification features.
 It later added coaching.